e-gov/RIHA-Index/Osale.md

 ## Help RIHA improve

 RIHA software is developed in GitHub.
-Give feedback and propose improvements in the code repositories above.
+Give feedback and propose improvements in the code repositories below.

 | Repo   | Description |
 |--------|-----------|